-With respect to our clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for zenocutuzumab, petosemtamab, MCLA-129 and MCLA-145.
-Over the quarter ended December 31, 2022 and to date, we have observed a low to moderate impact on clinical trial enrollment and operations, and a moderate impact on patient monitoring visits as a consequence of the COVID-19 pandemic, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or CRO and insufficient source verification of clinical data required for presentation of clinical data.
-We may further experience shortages of reagents or supplies necessary for certain clinical trial activities as a result of disruptions caused by COVID-19 associated supply chain issues.
-The extent of the impact to our overall clinical development timeline is uncertain at this time and we continue to monitor this impact on a regular basis.
-As a result of the COVID-19 pandemic, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+We continue to monitor the impact with respect to our clinical trials, including directly or indirectly on enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for clinical candidates, as well as the impact on drug supply and vendors.
+Over the quarter ended December 31, 2023 and to date, we have observed a low impact on drug supply, vendors, clinical trial enrollment, patient site visits and a moderate impact on patient monitoring visits as a consequence of the COVID-19 pandemic.
+Such impacts have included certain patients needing to quarantine and unable to attend hospital visits until the required period of isolation ended, and study coordinator availability being limited due to shortages of personnel and illness as a result of COVID-19.
+Adjustments have also been made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or CRO and insufficient source verification of clinical data.